bob123456678/TrainControl/Readme.md

 * v2.2.2 [Beta]
     - Various minor UI enhancements and helpful messages for first-time users
+    - Locomotive selector improvements
-    - Added an "add locomotive" shortcut button to the locomotive selection window
+        - Added an "add locomotive" shortcut button
-    - Added address information to the locomotive selection window
+        - Added address information to each locomotive tile
+        - Mapped locomotives are more clearly highlighted
+        - Locomotive addresses are now checked when filtering
+    - Added keyboard shortcut to delete locomotives from the database (Control+Delete)

 * v2.2.1 [6/29/2024]
     - Added total runtime and number of locomotives to stats histogram chart